| Bryan Adams Close

 - Round-trip group transportation

-- All meals and gratuities during the program week (Adult participants are responsible for
+- All meals and gratuities during the program week

 - All program instruction